Arooj Aftab Album Reviews

 2021, 9/10

-It seems at this point in musical history that every possible style has been tried, but Vulture Prince sounds fresh with its cross-pollination of western and Pakistani sounds.
+At this point in musical history, it seems that every possible style has been tried, But Vulture Prince sounds fresh with its cross-pollination of Western and Pakistani sounds.
 There’s jazz in Aftab’s vocal style – she was influenced by Billie Holiday.
 But her musical backing has elements of Hindustani classical and minimalism – she’s backed by gorgeous guitar, harp, strings, and subtle ambient electronics.

 The album pacing is helped by placing a notably different track at the midway point – ‘Last Night’ is in English and has a dub flavour.
 It feels like an island of familiarity in an exotic sea.
 Elsewhere, Vulture Prince is gorgeous – the minimalism of ‘Mohabbat’ is stunning, and there’s a lovely violin solo on ‘Baghon Main’.

-Vulture Prince is immersive and gorgeous – it’s lovely to see something so original gaining a wider audience.
+Vulture Prince is immersive and gorgeous – seeing something original gaining a wider audience is lovely.

 Love in Exile